Vynle00/udacity-bikeshare/README.md

-# Udacity Bikeshare Project
+# Udacity Final Bikeshare Project

-This is the second project for Udacity's Data Analyst Nanodegree Program where bike rideshare data for a few select cities (New York, Chicago, and Washington, DC) are used to create a terminal application that gives a set of summary statistics for each city.
-This is implemented in Python.
+This is my final project for my Udacity nano degree.
+I am learning how to utilize git commands and pushing it all to the github repository.

+Within this Bike Share python program.
+I've used different libraries such as numpy, pandas and time.

+The following were the analysis made in this project about this data:

 ## Requirements
 `Python 3.x` and `Pandas`.